dcreutz/SQM-Visualizer/README.md

 ```

 11. Go to http(s)://your-server/sqm-directory/index.php in your browser.
 If cacheing is enabled, the first run make take some time to initially build the cache.

-## User guide

-The main features of the SQM Visualizer are documented in the [user guide](UserGuide.MD) contributed by Alan Creutz.

 ## Data directory structure